daviddeutsch/php-rapidgen/README.md

 Notes:
 - The basic structure is always `{"command":[/* input */]}`
+- The input for each command corresponds with the PHP Parser method arguments
 - The dot notation emulates javascript syntax for object traversal
 - Shorthands are used extensively, ie. f is the `PHPParser_BuilderFactory`
-- The input for each command corresponds with the PHP Parser method arguments
+- `h` is for helpers, `c` is used to call from the context
+- `t` can be used to call in another template file

 *context.json*
 ```json